Daylight Saving Time in the US

 Energy Policy Act of 2005

-After the energy crisis was over in 1976, the DST schedule in the US was revised several times throughout the years.
+After the energy crisis was over in 1976, the United States DST schedule was revised several times throughout the years.
 From 1987 to 2006, the country observed DST for about 7 months each year.
 The current schedule was introduced by the Energy Policy Act of 2005 and has been followed since 2007.